Degree-of-Freedom of Modulating Information in the Phases of Reconfigurable Intelligent Surface

 Next, we show achievability.
 Recognizing that the sum DoF as characterized in Theorem \ref{theorem_direct_path} is achieved with an independent distribution $p(\mathbf{X})p(\mathbf{\Theta})$, it must also be an achievable sum DoF in the multiple access setting.
 By choosing to decode $\mathbf{X}$ first, then $\mathbf{\Theta}$, we get the following achievable DoF pair corresponding to one corner point of the DoF region outer bound:

 The opposite decoding order achieves the other corner point.
 This shows that the entire region (\ref{eq:mac_direct_1})-(\ref{eq:mac_direct_3}) is achievable. \end{IEEEproof}

-As the case without the direct path, depending on the relative values of $M$, $N$ and $K$, the DoF region can take different shapes as shown by three examples in Fig.~\ref{region3}.
+As the case without the direct path, depending on the relative values of $M$, $N$ and $K$, the DoF region can take different shapes as shown by the three examples in Fig.~\ref{region3}.
 In all three examples, modulating information through RIS allows additional data streams to be transmitted to the receiver.
-The effect of the direct path is evidence in cases (a), where the direct path helps resolve the phase ambiguity hence removing the $1/2$ dimension overlap, and in (c), where the sum DoF is improved by the rank of the direct path.
+The effect of the direct path is evident in Case (a), where the direct path helps resolve the phase ambiguity hence removing the $1/2$ dimension overlap, and in Case (c), where the sum DoF is improved by the rank of the direct path.

 As an additional remark, similar to the case without the direct path, this result can be generalized to the scenarios in which $\mathbf{X}$ or $\boldsymbol{\Theta}$ can consist of multiple users, i.e., different components of $\mathbf{X}$ and $\mathbf{\Theta}$ can represent different users or different RISs, respectively.